emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

   :ref:`-gsplit-dwarf <emcc-gsplit-dwarf>` option can help here, which causes clang to leave debug information scattered across object files.
-That debug information needs to be linked into a DWARF package file (``.dwp``) using the ``llvm-dwp`` tool then, but that could happen in parallel to the linking of the compiled output!
-A compatible version should be part of your emscripten distribution, for example in ``$EMSDK/upstream/bin/llvm-dwp``.
-When running it after linking, it's as simple as ``llvm-dwp -e foo.wasm -o foo.wasm.dwp``, or ``llvm-dwp -e foo.debug.wasm -o foo.debug.wasm.dwp`` when used together with ``-gseparate-dwarf`` (the dwp file should have the same file name as the main symbol file with an extra ``.dwp`` extension).
+That debug information needs to be linked into a DWARF package file (``.dwp``) using the ``emdwp`` tool then, but that could happen in parallel to the linking of the compiled output!
+When running it after linking, it's as simple as ``emdwp -e foo.wasm -o foo.wasm.dwp``, or ``emdwp -e foo.debug.wasm -o foo.debug.wasm.dwp`` when used together with ``-gseparate-dwarf`` (the dwp file should have the same file name as the main symbol file with an extra ``.dwp`` extension).